choyingw/Cross-Modal-Perceptionist/README.md

 <img src="demo/supervised_comp.png">

 **Updates:**
-We prepare to release codes on late Jun
+We prepare to release codes on Aug due to some schedule late